Learn how to use webhooks to automate actions based on specified events.

 Security

-Use a hash library to create an HMAC hash of the raw request body received by Truv using the Access key you normally place in the
+1. Use a hash library to create an HMAC hash of the raw request body received by Truv.
+Use the Access secret or access_token from the X-Access-Secret header as the hashing key.
+Confirm the SHA-256 as the hash function and the final hash has hexadecimal conversion.

-header sent with the webhook request.
-If they match, Truv sent the request and you can continue to process the webhook.
+2. Compare the hash to the value in the X-WEBHOOK-SIGN header from the webhook request.
+Truv sends requests for matching values, and you can continue to process the webhook.

 import hashlib